Why are audio cassettes making a comeback, and how can you listen to them in 2026?

 The audio cassette emerged in the early 1960s as a minor revolution in the world of sound recording.
 Developed and marketed by Philips, it was a compact, easy-to-use format accessible to the greatest number of people.
 Unlike reel-to-reel tapes, which were more cumbersome and technical, cassettes slipped easily into a bag, could be used without any special knowledge, and allowed you to listen to commercially available albums, record radio stations, or make your own compilations.
 Quickly adopted by the general public, they became a central medium in hi-fi systems, car radios, and later portable music players, shaping the way music was consumed and shared for several decades.

 From the 1980s and especially in the 1990s, the cassette was gradually replaced by the CD, a format developed jointly by Sony and Philips.
-The compact disc promised superior sound quality, breathless playback, direct access to tracks and better resistance to wear and tear in normal use.
+The compact disc promised superior sound quality, noiseless playback, direct access to tracks and better resistance to wear and tear in normal use.
 The music industry strongly supported this changeover by betting on digital, while consumers massively adopted the CD for its practicality and modern image.
 Cassettes were still around for a while, notably in cars and portable devices, but gradually lost their status as the dominant format.

 Analog lifestyle: a strong trend among new generations

 In 2026, listening to cassettes and vinyl is part of a broader movement to return to so-called “analog” practices, in reaction to digital saturation and the omnipresence of artificial intelligence in everyday uses.
 A CNN article published in January 2026 highlights this trend: faced with assistants, automated recommendations and “doomscrolling”, part of the public is voluntarily choosing slower, more tangible activities.
-Creative hobbies, film photography, landline telephones… and physical audio supports are all part of this same logic of reclaiming time and attention.
+Creative hobbies, film photography, landline telephones… and physical media are all part of this same logic of reclaiming time and attention.

 In this context, the audio cassette is no longer just a nostalgic object.
 It offers a different, more intentional relationship with music, without infinite random playback or predictive algorithms.
 You choose a side, insert the cassette and listen to an album in its original order.
-This materiality, combined with an imperfect but warm sound aesthetic and the possibility of recording oneself, fully corresponds to this desire to slow down and regain control over the way we listen.
+This materiality, combined with an imperfect but warm sound aesthetic and the possibility of recording oneself, fully corresponds to this desire to slow down and regain control over the way we listen to music.

 How do I listen to audio cassettes?